guilleiguaran/minitest-vw/README.md

 Your primary objective is to ship more code to the world.
 No need to be slowed down by regressions or new bugs that happen during development.
 ```

-This is a port of [PHPUnit VW](https://github.com/hmlb/phpunit-vw) VW to Minitest.
+This is a port of [PHPUnit VW](https://github.com/hmlb/phpunit-vw) to Minitest.

 ## Installation